ZONESTAR3D/Slicing-Guide/readme.md

 PrusaSlicer can be called the best slicing software for multi-color FDM 3D printers right now, and it support directly to paint color on the 3D model files and converts them into multi-color models, so it is currently our recommended slicing software.
 :point_right: [**Click here to read the user guide, video tutorial, and download software**](./PrusaSlicer/).
 ### ![](superslicer.png) [SuperSlicer](https://github.com/supermerill/SuperSlicer/releases)
 SuperSlicer is a branch based on PrusaSlicer.
-It adds many settings, which is sometimes used to improve the printing quality.
-About the ueser guide, please refer to PrusaSlicer.
+It adds many settings than PrusaSlicer, which is sometimes very useful to improve the printing quality.
+About the ueser guide of SuperSlicer, please refer to PrusaSlicer.
 :point_right: [**Click here to download SuperSlicer software**](https://github.com/supermerill/SuperSlicer/releases).
 :point_right: [**Click here go to SuperSlicer Github Page**](https://github.com/supermerill/SuperSlicer).
 ### ![](cura.png) [Cura](/cura/)